ikudriavtsev/personal/README.md

 ## Configuration

 There is a sample config file included.
 You can get the details from comments in that file, from Flask [docs](http://flask.pocoo.org/docs/config/) and from Flask-Mail [docs](http://packages.python.org/Flask-Mail/#configuring-flask-mail).
-The config of the LinkedIn application is however simplyfied - to avoid making the visitor authenticate via LinkedIn to view the profile, the token and secret, that are generated with the LinkedIn app creation, are used.
-These token-secret pair is valid for 60 days only, so one should re-generate them every time upon expiration.
-For this reason I'm considering moving to some other professional network that gives more flexible API.
+The config of the LinkedIn application is however simplified - to avoid making the visitor authenticate via LinkedIn to view the profile, the token and secret, that are generated with the LinkedIn app creation, are used.

 ## Run